Separation of atomic and molecular ions by ion mobility with an RF carpet: Introduction

 Gas-filled stopping cells are widely used in many in-flight accelerator facilities to slow down high-energy radioactive ion beams (RIBs) and to enable high-accuracy measurements with low-energy ions \cite{Wada2013}.
 Incoming ions are thermalized in a noble gas, extracted and delivered to the measuring device.
 For efficient thermalization of ion beams produced at relativistic energies, areal densities of the buffer gas of at least a few mg/cm$^2$ are required.
 In order to provide a fast extraction and, therefore, give access to short-lived nuclei, the ions are extracted by a combination of DC and RF electric fields and a gas flow \cite{Wada2003,Savar2003,Weiss2005,Neuma2006a,Ranja2011}.
 RF fields are created by so-called RF carpets and funnels, devices with fine electrode structures that repel ions, preventing them from being lost and guiding them towards an extraction orifice.

 An important limitation of the extraction efficiency, encountered by high-density stopping cells, is caused by impurities of the buffer gas.
-During slowing down and thermalization in the buffer gas, each incoming ion generates about $2.5\cdot10^5$ ion-electron pairs per MeV of deposited energy in a helium buffer gas.
+During slowing down and thermalization in the buffer gas, each incoming ion generates about $2.5\times10^4$ ion-electron pairs per MeV of deposited energy in a helium buffer gas.
 The ionized buffer gas atoms may undergo charge-exchange reactions with atoms of impurities contained in the buffer gas.
 Once ionized, the contaminants can form adducts and molecules with mass-to-charge ratios over a very broad range and are extracted out of the stopping cell together with the ion of interest (IOI) \cite{Kudry2001}.
-Adducts are loosely-bound and can be removed selectively after their extraction with special techniques, such as the IDI (isolation-dissociation-isolation) technique reported in \cite{Grein2019}.
+Adducts are loosely-bound and can be fragmented after their extraction with dissociation techniques, such as collision-induced dissociation (CID) \cite{Mcluc1992,Schur2006}.
 Strongly-bound molecules are harder to remove.
 They lead to potentially harmful space charge in the downstream transport beamline and high-precision experimental devices and, in some cases, might even deteriorate the accuracy of the measurement.

 In addition, the extraction efficiency of the stopping cell can also be limited by space-charge effects occurring inside of the cell \cite{Morri2007,Moore2008}.
 Electrons, due to their high mobility, are removed with electric fields out of the stopping volume very quickly.
 In contrast, the positively-charged ions of the buffer gas and its contaminants have velocities similar to the one of the stopped IOI.
 At high rates of the incoming beam, this can lead to a build-up of a positive charge inside the stopping volume of the stopping cell.
-A significant space charge can distort the electric fields and cause additional ion losses in the bulk of the cell \cite{Reite2016} or in the extraction orifice \cite{Sumit2020}.
+A significant space charge can distort the electric fields and cause additional ion losses in the bulk of the cell \cite{Takam2005,Reite2016} or in the extraction orifice \cite{Sumit2020}.
+The space-charge effects in the extraction orifice are not universally observed in all gas-filled stopping cells, however, in some cases, they can cause drastic efficiency losses.
 This limitation is currently one of the main bottlenecks for the production of cooled and re-accelerated RIBs of high intensities.